[−][src]Trait gio::SocketServiceExt

 Returns

-if the service is active, false
+true if the service is active, false otherwise

 fn start(&self)